Singular rationally connected surfaces with non-zero pluri-forms: Introduction

+Note that $Y$ is not rationally connected since $E$ is not rationally connected.
+This theorem shows that every projective rationally connected surface with canonical singularities which has non-zero pluri-forms can be constructed by the following method.

-\begin{rem} Conversely, given a surface $Y$ with canonical singularities, a finite subgroup $G$ of Aut$(Y)$ whose action is \'etale in codimension 1 and a $G$-invariant fibration from $Y$ to a smooth curve $E$ with positive genus such that $E/G = \mathbb{P}^1$ such that every fiber is a chain of rational curves, we will have a rationally connected surface $X=Y/G$ such that $H^0(X, (\Omega_X^1)^{[\otimes m]}) \neq \{0\}$ for some $m>0$.
+\begin{const} Let $Y$ be a projective surface with canonical singularities and let $G$ be a finite subgroup of Aut$(Y)$ whose action is \'etale in codimension 1.
+Assume that there is a $G$-invariant fibration $\pi'$ from $Y$ to a smooth curve $E$ of positive genus such that $E/G = \mathbb{P}^1$ and that general fibres of $\pi'$ are smooth rational curves.
+Let $X=Y/G$.
+Then $X$ is rationally connected (see \cite[Thm.
+1.1]{GHS03}) and $H^0(X, (\Omega_X^1)^{[\otimes m]}) \neq \{0\}$ for some $m>0$. \end{const}